Edwin Bezar: Later life

-Bezar was appointed Sergeant Major with the Wanganui District Militia in September, 1868.
+Bezar was appointed sergeant major with the Wanganui District Militia in September, 1868.
 He was employed by the New Zealand Defence Department for nearly 25 years.
 During that time he was responsible for establishing the first School Cadet force in New Zealand, in 1872; invented a new system of target musketry for training; and organised the first Maori Rifle Corps of Volunteers.
 In 1891 Bezar published his memoirs of the New Zealand Wars.
 In 1892 he retired to Wellington, where he lived at 19 Rintoul Street, becoming a respected local figure.
 Bezar was often presented to dignitaries on official visits to New Zealand including Governor-General Viscount Jellicoe in 1920 and H.R.H.
 The Prince of Wales, Colonel-in-Chief of the Middlesex Regiment in 1922, and he was given a signed photograph of the latter meeting.

-He was a prolific correspondent with the Middlesex Regiment’s Journal and his letters and reminiscences were published there over many years.
-He was an interviewee of the author James Cowan for the writer’s two-volume account of the New Zealand Wars.
+He was a prolific correspondent with the Middlesex Regiment's Journal and his letters and reminiscences were published there over many years.
+He was an interviewee of the author James Cowan for the writer's two-volume account of the New Zealand Wars.

 He died in Wellington Hospital on 6 February 1936, twelve days short of his 98th birthday.
 He is buried at Karori Cemetery, Wellington.

-His New Zealand Medal 1845–66 was acquired at auction by the National Army Museum, London in 2002 in "extremely fine" condition for £1200.
+His New Zealand War Medal 1845–66 was acquired at auction by the National Army Museum, London in 2002 in "extremely fine" condition for £1200.